7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Heat can warp the trays

-Cleanup time: About 2-3 minutes per tray
+Cleanup time: About 2 to 3 minutes per tray.

-Cleaning the Silicone Grow Medium
+Cleaning the Reusable Silicone Grow Medium

 "The scraper is great and just the right size for everything.
-It's a simple piece of plastic but oh boy does it clean up the mesh tray and silicone mat well." — Customer Review
+It's a simple piece of plastic but oh boy does it clean up the mesh tray and silicone well." — Customer Review

 Step-by-step cleaning: